Garfield-yin/tag-todo-list/trunk/readme.txt

 - copy strings.xml from values-en to values
 - increase version code and version name
-- increase database version (necessary to circumvent alarm removal by Android on app update)
-// this is done in the ADB class
+- increase database version (necessary to circumvent alarm removal by Android on app update) // done in the ADB class
 - export signed package
 - upload and test .apk on emulator
 - commit code changes to the open-source project